PowerLedger/powr/docs/src/cli/usage.md

                                             a derived address of the STAKE_ACCOUNT_KEYPAIR pubkey --signer <PUBKEY=SIGNATURE>...
-Provide a public-key/signature pair for the transaction --stake-authority <PUBKEY>          Authorized staker [default: cli config keypair] --ws <URL>                          WebSocket URL for the solana cluster --withdraw-authority <PUBKEY>       Authorized withdrawer [default: cli config keypair]
+Provide a public-key/signature pair for the transaction --stake-authority <PUBKEY>          Authorized staker [default: cli config keypair] --ws <URL>                          WebSocket URL for the cluster --withdraw-authority <PUBKEY>       Authorized withdrawer [default: cli config keypair]

 ARGS:
     <STAKE_ACCOUNT_KEYPAIR>    Stake account to create (or base of derived address if --seed is used)
-    <AMOUNT>                   The amount to send to the stake account, in SOL; accepts keyword ALL
+    <AMOUNT>                   The amount to send to the stake account, in POWR; accepts keyword ALL
 ```

 #### solana-create-stake-account-checked